Hong Kong - Country Commercial Guide

 (Since there is not an agreed upon definition of “smart cities”, and because there is considerable overlap regarding features from various types of machinery and products, market statistics for this sector are, at best, rough approximations.)

 Hong Kong has a world-class information technology (IT) network infrastructure and Hong Kong’s telecommunications sector has no restrictions on foreign ownership or limits to the number of market operators.
 According to the Hong Kong government, the mobile subscriber penetration rate is 320 percent, with the average peak internet connection speed at 1261.9Mbps.
-The Hong Kong government continues to invest millions of dollars annually in developing its IT infrastructure and provides incentive programs for enterprises in Hong Kong through organizations, such as the Innovation and Technology Fund (itf.gov.hk), the Office of the Government Chief Information Officer (ogcio.gov.hk), the Hong Kong Productivity Council (hkpc.org), etc. The Hong Kong Science and Technology Parks (HKSTP) is the largest research and development base in Hong Kong and provides a range of value-added services and support programs, such as access to early-stage investment/technology and business expansion, to drive innovation and nurture talents.
+The Hong Kong government continues to invest millions of dollars annually in developing its IT infrastructure and provides incentive programs for enterprises in Hong Kong through organizations, such as the Innovation and Technology Fund (itf.gov.hk), the Office of the Government Chief Information Officer (ogcio.gov.hk), and the Hong Kong Productivity Council (hkpc.org).
+The Hong Kong Science and Technology Parks (HKSTP) is the largest research and development base in Hong Kong and provides a range of value-added services and support programs, such as access to early-stage investment/technology and business expansion, to drive innovation and nurture talents.
 Cyberport is a Hong Kong government owned business incubation community with over 1,800 start-ups and technology companies.

 Leading Sub-Sectors

-This shift in working models has led to increased demand for hybrid-working solutions, such as laptops, monitors, video-conferencing tools, cloud-based collaboration applications, virtual desktop enablement, interoperability between enterprise IT systems, etc. With more business activities going virtual, digital transformation is of great importance for enterprises to keep organizations up and running.
-High speed broadband connectivity is required to facilitate daily operations, and to fulfill digital needs to continue staying connected with their clients during the period of reduced human interactions and business travel.
+Digital transformation solutions: As a result of pandemic and shifts in working habits, many companies have sped up their ability to manage its effects on their operations and workplaces.
+Companies are maintaining their policies for remote work to maintain its workforce productivity and attrition, which has led to an increase their technological readiness to cope.
+The increase meant that hybrid-working solutions, such as laptops, monitors, video-conferencing tools, cloud-based collaboration applications, virtual desktop enablement, interoperability between enterprise IT systems have seen a steady year-on-year increase.
+With more business activities going virtual, digital transformation is of great importance for enterprises to keep organizations up and running.
+High speed broadband connectivity is required to facilitate daily operations, and to fulfill digital needs to continue staying connected with their clients.

 Cloud Computing: Gartner estimates that the percentage of remote workers will increase from 17 percent of employees worldwide in 2019 to 32 percent by the end of 2021.
 The increased number of remote workers requires companies to provide solutions that can adapt a hybrid workplace, which will drive increased demand for cloud computing solutions and technologies.